Explore Lesson 1

 - If necessary, pre-teach these related vocabulary words:

 - Facilitate a quick discussion about brainstorming.

-- Encourage pupils to think about coming up with lots of ideas and then trying them out while they build and code.
+- Encourage students to think about coming up with lots of ideas and then trying them out while they build and code.
 Remind them its ok if an idea does not work first time.

-Pupils will then iterate and test their model to complete the next two challenges in the app.
+Students will then iterate and test their model to complete the next two challenges in the app.

 The next challenges include:

 Consider how to build on the simple solution and iterate the design.

 - Talk to the students using SPIKE™ Essential to reflect on their challenges by asking questions such as: